 Just last month, climate activist Greta Thunberg accused world leaders at the 2019 UN climate action summit of stealing her dreams and childhood with their empty words and failure to take serious action on climate change.
 While we are not outspoken environmental campaigners or world leaders and might feel we don’t have the power to change things, preventing the deterioration of our environment is something we can all play a part in.
 Even something as small as turning the lights off or switching off unused electronics can make a difference.
-In this game, every little bit counts.
+In this game, every little bit counts and even offices can help reduce climate change.

 So, imagine if instead of your office taking up five floors of a building, with all its associated environmental pollution and large carbon footprint, you could cut this down to just three floors.
 That is three floors of desks that are in constant use due to a workplace booking and monitoring system rather than five floors of partially-used desks waiting for their part-time occupants to be in the office.